 You must use the current versions of the application forms on the INIS website - see 'How to apply' below.
-Since November 2011 there is an application fee of €175 - see 'Rates' below.
+There is an application fee of €175 - see 'Rates' below.

 If you are the spouse or civil partner of an Irish citizen who is applying for Irish citizenship, you must meet the following conditions:

 *Foreign relationships registered outside Ireland were only recognised by the State on 13 January 2011 when the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010 came into force.
 This means that, even if your civil partnership was registered outside Ireland before 2011, only your residence as the civil partner of an Irish citizen since 13 January 2011 will be counted as part of the 3-year period required for naturalisation based on your civil partnership with an Irish citizen.

 Certain periods of residence do not count for the purpose of reckonable residence, for example, periods when you did not have permission to remain in Ireland, or you were here on a student visa, or you were seeking asylum.
 You can use the online residency calculator on the INIS website to check if you meet the naturalisation residency conditions.